XcooBee/payment-sdk-react-native/README.md

-# payment-sdk-react-native
-XcooBee Payment SDK for React Native
+# XcooBee Payment SDK for React Native

+payment-sdk-react-native

+This is the react-native implementaiton of the XcooBee Payment SDK